rogelioa01283184/EcoCalculator.1/README.md

 -If invalid data is entered, the program shows error messages instead of just crashing.

--File saving errors are handled with storing the data in the user’s home directory if it's needed.
+-File saving errors are handled by storing the data in the user’s home directory if it's needed.

 Additional Considerations